Six operations for D-cap-modules on rigid analytic spaces: Introduction

-The theory of $\D$-modules, modules over the sheaf of differential operators on some smooth complex algebraic variety, forms an important part of geometric representation theory and algebraic geometry more generally.
-There are two main motivations for this, one representation theoretic and one of a cohomological nature.\\ Firstly, twisted $\D$-modules on a flag variety are equivalent to the category of associated Lie algebra representations with a fixed central character (Beilinson--Bernstein localization, \cite{BB}).\\ Secondly, the (derived) category of regular holonomic $\D$-modules allows for a six-functor formalism in the sense of Grothendieck, which gets (almost) identified under the Riemann--Hilbert correspondence with the six-functor formalism for constructible sheaves (see \cite[Theorem 7.1.1, Theorem 7.2.2]{Hotta}).\\ In particular, it can be useful to consider $\D$-modules as `coefficient objects' for suitable cohomology theories (see e.g. the work of Berthelot \cite{Berthelot}, where $\mathscr{D}^\dag$-modules play the role of `coefficient objects' for rigid cohomology).\\ \\ This paper is concerned with the corresponding theory on rigid analytic spaces.
-We fix througout a finite field extension $K$ of $\mathbb{Q}_p$, with discrete valuation ring $R$ and uniformiser $\pi$.\\ In \cite{DcapOne}, Ardakov--Wadsley began the study of coadmissible $\w{\D}$-modules on smooth rigid analytic $K$-varieties, with an analogue of Beilinson--Bernstein localization being proved in \cite{Ardakov}.
+In \cite{DcapOne}, Ardakov--Wadsley began the study of coadmissible $\w{\D}$-modules on smooth rigid analytic $K$-varieties, with an analogue of Beilinson--Bernstein localization being proved in \cite{Ardakov}.
 The theory of six functors for $\w{\D}$-modules however lacked so far a suitable derived categorical framework.
 While the notion of coadmissibility corresponds naturally to coherence in the algebraic theory, there is currently no well-behaved definition of quasi-coherence (as is not unusual in rigid analytic geometry), making it unclear in which category relevant resolutions should be taken.
-As a consequence, previous work involving $\w{\D}$-module operations had to restrict itself to cases where the functors are exact (see Kashiwara's equivalence in \cite{DcapTwo}), or where higher derived functors could be computed purely algebraically (e.g. the Cech complex computations in \cite{Bodeproper} or the Ext groups in \cite{DcapThree}).\\ The main challenge is thus to find a large category of $\w{\D}$-modules which \begin{enumerate}[(i)] \item is retaining the analytic flavour of the theory, so that e.g. the functor $\h{\otimes}_\O$ makes sense; and \item is well-behaved from a homological standpoint, i.e. allows for the required resolutions to derive functors like $f_*$ or $\h{\otimes}_\O$. \end{enumerate}
+As a consequence, previous work involving $\w{\D}$-module operations had to restrict itself to cases where the functors are exact (see Kashiwara's equivalence in \cite{DcapTwo}), or where higher derived functors could be computed purely algebraically (e.g. the Cech complex computations in \cite{Bodeproper} or the Ext groups in \cite{DcapThree}).

+The main challenge is thus to find a large category of $\w{\D}$-modules which \begin{enumerate}[(i)] \item is retaining the analytic flavour of the theory, so that e.g. the functor $\h{\otimes}_\O$ makes sense; and \item is well-behaved from a homological standpoint, i.e. allows for the required resolutions to derive functors like $f_*$ or $\h{\otimes}_\O$. \end{enumerate}

+In this paper, we present one such category: let $\h{\B}c_K$ denote the quasi-abelian category of complete bornological $K$-vector spaces and let $LH(\h{\B}c_K)$ denote its left heart, i.e. its `abelian envelope'.
+For any smooth rigid analytic $K$-variety, we then introduce the category $\mathrm{Mod}_{\mathrm{Shv}(X, LH(\h{\B}c_K))}(\w{\D}_X)$ and define analogues of the usual six operations on the (unbounded) derived category

+In a slight abuse of terminology, we sometimes refer to this derived category as the derived category of complete bornological $\w{\D}_X$-modules.